pancakecreative/documentation/All Team Members/Initiatives/Initiatives.md

 - Christmas Day
 - Memorial Day

-This is subject to change and discussion
+This is subject to change and discussion.

 #### Paid holiday cost